Trusted WordPress tutorials, when you need them most.

 Do I Need to Create Custom Post Types?

 Before you start creating custom post types on your WordPress site, it’s important to evaluate your needs.
-A lot of times you can achieve the same results with a normal post or page.
+Often, you can achieve the same results with a normal post or page.

 If you are not sure whether your site needs custom post types, then refer to our guide on when you need a custom post type or taxonomy in WordPress.